Michaywé is a special place....

 The MOA Board of Directors would like your input.
 If you have a topic you would like to address with the board, please contact either a board member or the MOA Offices.
 The deadline for submission of agenda topics is the Tuesday twelve days in advance of a Saturday meeting.

-President - Mr. Glen Roberts - Term Ends June 2015
+President - Mr. Dick Fitton - Term Ends June 2018

-Vice President - Mr. Dick Gardner - Term Ends June 2016
+Vice President - Mr. Dale Jurcisin - Term Ends June 2017

-Treasurer - Mr. John Stellman - Term Ends June 2016
+Treasurer - Mr. Fred Layman - Term Ends June 2018

 Secretary - Ms. Sally Hall - Term Ends June 2017